Cognitive Processing Therapy for PTSD

 Candice M. Monson

 , PhD, is Professor of Psychology at Ryerson University in Toronto, Ontario, Canada.
-She has served as President of the International Society of Traumatic Stress Studies and is a Fellow of the American and Canadian Psychological Associations, the Association of Behavioral and Cognitive Therapies, and the Royal Society of Canada.
+She is President-Elect of the International Society of Traumatic Stress Studies and is a Fellow of the American and Canadian Psychological Associations, the Association for Behavioral and Cognitive Therapies, and the Royal Society of Canada.
 Dr. Monson is a foremost expert on traumatic stress and the use of individual and conjoint therapies to treat PTSD.
 She is coauthor of Cognitive Processing Therapy for PTSD

 and Cognitive-Behavioral Conjoint Therapy for PTSD